 Shareholder Derivative Actions in Delaware.
 There are two competing derivative complaints pending in the Delaware Court of Chancery alleging claims related to our alleged retention of DreamTeamGroup and MissionIR.
 On December 14, 2015, a shareholder derivative complaint, captioned Niedermeyer et al. v.
 Kriegsman et al., C.A.
 No. 11800, was filed against certain of our officers and directors, for which a second amended complaint was filed on October 12, 2016.
 On September 6, 2016, one of the plaintiffs in the California litigation (discussed above) effectively refiled his complaint in the Delaware Court of Chancery, with the case captioned Taylor v.
 Kriegsman, C.A.
 No. 12720.
 Following competing motions for appointment of a lead plaintiff and lead counsel, on February 22, 2017, the Court of Chancery appointed Niedermeyer et al. as lead plaintiffs in the complaint.
 On May 3, 2017, the parties entered into negotiations with a mediator and on June 2, 2017, the parties entered into a Memorandum of Understanding ("MOU") to settle the entire action.
 On June 15, 2017, the MOU was submitted to the Court and the parties are now seeking Court approval.
 The Stipulation of Settlement was filed with the Court on January 22, 2018, which was preliminarily approved by the Court.
-A final approval hearing and hearing on the application for an attorney fee award was held on April 19, 2018.
+A Final Approval hearing and hearing on the application for an attorney fee award was held on April 19, 2018.
 On May 10, 2018, the Court approved the settlement and a determination of attorneys' fees was made.
-A third party appeal was made regarding the fee award only, which is currently pending.
-The Company has no involvement in this appeal at this time, but will continue to monitor until final resolution.
+A third party appeal was made by an objecting shareholder regarding the attorney fee award only, which is currently pending before the Delaware Supreme Court.
+The appeal is fully briefed and the Court has indicated it will decide the appeal without oral argument.
+The Company was not involved in the briefing, but will continue to monitor until final resolution.